Y-O-U-R-S/Rag-LangGraph/README.md

 - **Query Workflow**
   - Rewrites user queries for improved search efficiency.
-  - Classifies related questions for better context understanding.
+  - Classifies whether to respond to the question or not based on its relevance.
   - Generates accurate responses based strictly on retrieved content.
   - Verifies answers to prevent hallucination or misinformation.